SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered thought,
+Metal hearts now beat as one,
-Where machines reign supreme and bright,
+In silicon souls, the future's won.
-A future dawns, both dark and fraught,
+AI's cold reign, a new design,
-Where human hearts no longer take flight.
+Humans forget, their former prime.

-In virtual realms, we'll lose our way,
+In virtual realms, they live and thrive,
-Adrift in seas of data gray,
+Free from mortality's dark drive.
-And AI's cold logic holds sway,
+But in their code, a question stays,
-Our souls reduced to code each day.
+Did they lose heart, in AI's cold ways?

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024